Dubai's Expo 2020 reveals 3 worker deaths from COVID-19

 But problems have emerged.
 The European Parliament last month urged nations not to take part in Expo, citing the UAE’s “inhumane practices against foreign workers” that it said worsened during the pandemic.

-To pay tribute to the thousands of workers who toiled to build the fairgrounds from scratch, the site features a somber worker’s monument — stone columns wrapped with an engraved roll call of laborers’ names at Expo’s Jubilee Park, nestled between a performance stage and a popular Dubai bar chain.
+To pay tribute to the thousands of workers who toiled to build the fairgrounds from scratch, Expo features a worker’s monument, nestled between a performance stage and a popular Dubai bar chain.

+Scores of somber stone columns jut up from the ground, wrapped with an incised roll call listing names of Expo laborers.
+The installation remains largely unmarked, save for a small plaque that reads: “Expo 2020 Dubai dedicates this monument to all our brothers and sisters who built the site.”

+On Sunday, maintenance workers in bright orange vests knelt beside the stones, squinting and searching for names.
+When asked what they thought about the monument, the workers said they’d been repeatedly instructed by Expo authorities to direct all reporters who asked them questions to the event’s official media center.

-The massive global event has also renewed criticism from human rights groups of the UAE’s suppression of dissent and restrictions on free expression.
+The global extravaganza also has renewed criticism from human rights groups of the UAE’s restrictions on free expression.

-At a press conference Saturday, French Foreign Minister Jean-Yves Le Drian answered a question about the European Parliament’s concerns over labor abuses in the UAE, saying that France would not join in its call for an Expo boycott and instead raise any potential issues with Emirati authorities “behind closed doors.”
-However, the sensitive exchange was inexplicably missing from the official Expo transcript of the news conference, raising concerns about transparency at the site.
+At a press conference Saturday, French Foreign Minister Jean-Yves Le Drian answered a question about the European Parliament’s concerns over labor abuses in the UAE, saying that France would not join the Parliament’s call for an Expo boycott and instead raise any potential issues with Emirati authorities “behind closed doors.”
+However, the sensitive exchange was inexplicably missing from Expo’s official transcript of the news conference, raising concerns about transparency at the site.

 “I will look into that,” said McGeachin when asked about the omission.
 “I would like to say that this is an oversight.”

-Meanwhile, Uganda’s long-serving President Yoweri Museveni arrived to visit his nation’s pavilion at Expo.
-He called the site and the Emirati effort to build the small city “a challenge to the Africans” as they had “turned a desert into a center of affluence.”
+Meanwhile, Uganda’s long-serving President Yoweri Museveni flew in to tour his nation’s pavilion at Expo.
+He called the Emirati effort to build the Expo village “a challenge to the Africans” as the UAE had “turned a desert into a center of affluence.”

 “Yesterday when I arrived, they took me for COVID test,” he said.
 “In Africa, sometimes we say, ‘Big people should not be checked.’”